Line S6 (Nanjing Metro)

-Line S6 is a rapid transit line connecting Nanjing and Jurong in Jiangsu Province, China.
+Line S6 of the Nanjing Metro is a rapid transit line connecting Nanjing and Jurong, Zhenjiang in Jiangsu Province, China.
 It is 43.64 km long and has a maximum operating speed of 120 km/h.
 It has opened on 28 December 2021.
 The line operates with a mixed express and local services using passing loops to allow for express trains to pass local ones.

 The line started construction on December 21, 2018.
 The line is a joint venture between Nanjing Metro and the Jurong local government.